 Rosalind Franklin University

-The pathologists' assistant program at Indiana University in Indianapolis, Indiana offers the master of science degree upon completing of the 22-month program.
+The Indiana University pathology assistant program in Indianapolis, Indiana offers the master of science degree upon completing of the 22-month program.
 The program begins in August, with an application deadline of March 15.
 The class size is around four to five students per class, so admission is competitive.
 Students must have a bachelor's degree in a science field to be admitted, and must have a science and overall 3.0 GPA.
 Scores from the MCAT and GRE are also required.
-According to the Indiana University website, part-time study is permitted, although not recommended.
+According to the Indiana University website, part-time study is permitted, although not recommended,